MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/samples/ios/getting-started.md

 ## Login to Github and fork the repository
 1. Login to your [GitHub account](https://github.com/join).
 2. Access the [sample app's GitHub repository](https://github.com/MobileCenter/sampleapp-ios-swift).
-3. Click **Fork** at the top right hand corner of the page, and clone the
+3. Click **Fork** at the top right hand corner of the page, and clone the repository.

 ## Integrate CocoaPods
 1. Open a terminal and go to the sample app's directory.